Kill (film): Critical response

 Metacritic rated the film with a score of 74 out of 100, based on 19 critics, citing "generally favorable" reviews.

 Zinia Bandyopadhyay of India Today gave 4.5/5 stars and wrote "This is an absolute must-watch for all fans of action and otherwise."
 Sukanya Verma of Rediff.com gave 4/5 stars and wrote "An ultra-violent film about violence, Kill's greatest accomplishment isn't its death count alone but to challenge our perception of violence".
 Bollywood Hungama gave 3.5/5 stars and wrote "On the whole, Kill is a violent and stylish action entertainer."
 Saibal Chatterjee of NDTV gave 3.5/5 stars and wrote "Kill has a moral compass, a clear context for the 'war' that unfolds."
-Rishil Jogani of Pinkvilla gave 3.5/5 stars and wrote "Kill as a film could work even better with a denser plot and a more dreadful antagonist."
 Shubhra Gupta of The Indian Express wrote "‘Kill’ is a lean, mean killing machine."
 Shilajit Mitra of The Hindu praised Lakshya's performance and expressed "Lakshya, heavily hyped as Hindi cinema’s new ‘killing machine’, is sweaty, strong and seething.
 The young actor spurns the athleticism of a Tiger Shroff or Vidyut Jammwal, opting instead for a more centred, abrasive fighting style."
 Uday Bhatia of Mint wrote "Kill isn't really a hell-yeah action film.
 There's no slo-mo, no release, no breathing room."
 Nandini Ramnath of Scroll.in commented "The most memorable scene in Kill lands it straight in horror territory."
 Kartik Bhardwaj of The New Indian Express gave 4/5 stars and wrote "It weaves a narrative of its own.
 The fist fights and the flying kicks come first."

 Kill earned acclaim from international critics.